The Emergency Medicine Blog

 SLO2 – Support the Clinical Team by Answering Clinical Questions and Making Safe Decisions

-Decision-making is at the heart of emergency medicine.
+Decision-making is at the heart of Emergency Medicine.
 This SLO ensures that trainees:

 βœ… Make timely and evidence-based decisions in the ED

-βœ… Support colleagues by providing clinical advice
+βœ… Support colleagues by providing clinical advice and second opinions

 βœ… Recognise when to escalate cases to senior clinicians